MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/file-search.md

 ::: zone pivot="code-examples"

-## Quickstart – Upload Local Files w/ file search
+## Quickstart – Upload Local Files with file search

 In this example, we’ll use Azure AI Agent Service to create an agent that can help answer questions on information you upload from local files.